Brain Health

 There’s a tiny part of your brain called the hypothalamus that’s about as large as a pebble or a pea, yet it’s a real-life illustration of the term “small but mighty.”
 That’s because the hypothalamus plays a big role in your overall health and even dictates your chances of living to a ripe old age.

-Read on to discover how you can promote healthy function of this all-important part of your brain to help ensure better health and a longer life.
+Read on to discover how you can promote the healthy function of this all-important part of your brain to help ensure better health and a longer life.

 The hypothalamus is a very busy place.
 Neurons in the hypothalamus stimulate the action of the smooth muscles that line the walls of blood vessels, the stomach, and the intestines, as well as receive sensory feedback from each of those parts of the body.
-The hypothalamus also controls your heart rate, how fast food goes through your digestive tract, and your bladder’s contractions.
+The hypothalamus also controls your heart rate, how fast food goes through your digestive tract and your bladder’s contractions.
 Not to mention it plays a role in levels of your body’s hormones.

 So, to keep your body as healthy as possible as you age, promoting the proper functioning of your hypothalamus is crucial.
-Fortunately, new discoveries by medical researchers point to how you can do just that.
+Fortunately, discoveries by medical researchers point to how you can do just that.

 Keeping The Hypothalamus In Balance